lalit-phadtare/AdvancedLaneDetection/README.md

 #### 3. Perspective transform

-Perspective transform is calculated in the TunableParameters class at line 55.
+Perspective transform is calculated in the TunableParameters class at advlanedet.py/line 55.
 For this I decided following set of points in the image:

 1. src: Corners of a quadrilateral drawn around the lane region in the front-view camera image.
 2. dst: These are the points where I would like the above corners to be mapped so that the image is a top-view image.

-This is done in TunableParams class constructor at line 16.
+This is done in TunableParams class constructor at advlanedet.py/line 16.

 ```